mahanmashoof/desafio-nodis/README.md

-steps:
+- steps:
-git repository
+-- git repository
-the DOM structure
+-- the DOM structure
-make the routing work in App.js
+-- make the routing work in App.js
-- API Restful SKUs + id + 200/404
+--- API Restful SKUs + id + 200/404
+-- DOM components, not very successful due to breaking links

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).